3dgeo-heidelberg/helios/BUILDME.md

 If you want static linkage, the boost installation ends here.

+In order to use a custom Python installation, please see ["Custom Python Installation"](#Custom Python Installation)

 For allow dynamic linkage, execute the following command ||
 IMPORTANT: Remove completely any previous existing Boost installation before continue.